Jacob Ballas Children’s Garden

 • Bukit Panjang

-If you're looking for a leisurely hike with the family, head to Hindhede Nature Park located next to Bukit Timah Nature Reserve which has easy trails and well-defined footpaths perfect for families, children and hiking beginners.
+Head to Hindhede Nature Park, located next to Bukit Timah Nature Reserve, which has easy trails and well-defined footpaths perfect for families, children and hiking beginners.
 Scenic and serene, it is also an excellent spot for wildlife watching as it is home to inhabitants like the banded woodpecker, clouded monitor lizard and plaintain squirrel so it pays to keep your eyes open when taking a walk.
-The main highlight of course is the picturesque Hindhede Quarry which is located at the end of the park.
+The main highlight of the park is the picturesque Hindhede Quarry, nestled at the end of the park.

 • Things to do